Character Classes

 Flashing Blades

-As a combined action and spending one Power, a Swashbuckler can attempt to intimidate an opponent within 30’ by performing a dazzling display of his weapon.
+As a combined action, a Swashbuckler can attempt to intimidate an opponent within 30’ by performing a dazzling display of their weapon.
 The intimidate check is made with the Swashbucklers Combat skill.
 The Swashbuckler can only make one check per opponent per day.

 Fleet of Foot